petertwigg/petertwigg.github.io/sessions.md

 Just as there are physical parasites there are non-physical parasitical negative energies that affect the human body of energy.
 Energies such as these are dealt with in many forms of traditional medicine:

-The topic is both old and new.
+> The topic is both old and new.
 Old, because in all traditions and folklores on Earth, one finds reference to spirits and non-physical beings that can interfere with human beings.
 Thus Ayurveda, the traditional medicine of India, is divided into eight sections, one of which is entirely devoted to the study of bhutas, or entities, their influence on health and sanity, and the ways one can get rid of them.
 This places bhuta-vidya, or science of entities, on the same level as surgery or gynaecology.
 If we look at traditional Chinese medicine, we find that in acupuncture, among the 361 points of the 14 main meridians, 17 have the word Kuei (disincarnate spirit) as part of their main or secondary name.
--- <cite>Samuel Sagan, Entities, Parasites of the Body of Energy, Clairvision, (1994).</cite>
+> <footer>Samuel Sagan, Entities, Parasites of the Body of Energy, Clairvision, (1994).</footer>

 These energies may have the effect of exacerbating emotions and emotional patterns; exacerbating cravings; and draining vitality.
 When explored using the